typesense/typesense-website/docs-site/content/guide/docsearch.md

 This will scrape your documentation site and index it into Typesense.

 ::: tip
 The Docker command above will run the scraper in interactive mode, outputting logs to stdout.
-You can also run it as a daemon, by substiting the `-it` flags with `-d` ([Detached Mode](https://docs.docker.com/engine/reference/run/#detached--d)).
+You can also run it as a daemon, by substituting the `-it` flags with `-d` ([Detached Mode](https://docs.docker.com/engine/reference/run/#detached--d)).

 You can also run it on every deployment using AWS Fargate, Google Cloud Run, etc.
 :::